adugasamuel/Covid19-Exploratory-Data-Analysis-With-SQL/README.md

 ## ❗ Problem Statement

-The pandemic led to unprecedented data generation worldwide.
-However, challenges such as inconsistent reporting, missing values, and fragmented data structures made it difficult to quickly extract reliable insights.

 The core problems this project addresses include:

 1. Identifying and quantifying the impact of COVID-19 on populations through case and death trends.